-Tenerife’s Best Food & Drink
+Food & Drink to try in Tenerife

 Tenerife’s tropical climate and its long history of immigration has resulted in a tremendously varied gastronomy.
 You will find Spanish, Northern European, Caribbean and African influences in Tenerife’s cuisine.
 Despite its compact size, Tenerife generates a large variety of crops including 5 different types of potato, mangos, avocados, vine, sugar cane, apples, oranges, papaya and all types of vegetables.
 The numerous banana plantations are characteristic of the landscapes in Tenerife’s south.
 When traveling to Tenerife don’t miss out the most popular dishes:

 - Papas arrugadas served with mojo: wrinkled potatoes with spicy sauce

 - Bienmesabe: traditional cake using coconut and liqueur

 - Ronmiel: sweet honey rum

 - Wine from one of Tenerife’s 5 wine regions, all of them reflecting the Atlantic and wild volcanic terrain of the island

 - Almogrote: soft paste made from hard cheese, peppers, olive oil, garlic and other ingredients which is usually spread on a toast